 To create more impact on both science and society in this regard, we focus on three major issues: Empowering the Resilient Society, Enhancing Health and Wellbeing, and Creating Value from Data.

-Grant for Data Science for Zero Hunger Lab
+Grant for Data Science for Zero Hunger Lab02nd September 2019

 The aim of building the Zero Hunger Lab to deliver innovative data science to achieve zero hunger by 2030, fits in the research vision of Tilburg Science with a Soul.

-NWO grant for research project "Data-inspired creativity" in collaboration with Talpa media
+NWO grant for research project "Data-inspired creativity" in collaboration with Talpa media19th August 2019

 In the changing media landscape, ever-increasing amounts of digital data are being created that are being used to reach an increasingly fragmented audience.
 Under the leadership of Joris Ebbers, affiliated with the University of Amsterdam, 12 researchers - including the Tilburg University researcher Franceso Lelli (TiSEM) - received an NWO grant of € 630,000 for the research project "Data-inspired creativity: The use of big data in cross-media creative innovation processes".

-Visit to Minister van Engelshoven as part of the NWA Start Impulse
+Visit to Minister van Engelshoven as part of the NWA Start Impulse13th June 2019

 On Monday, June 3, Ton Wilthagen visited Minister van Engelshoven (Ministry of Education, Culture and Science) together with a delegation from JOIN (young people in a resilient society) and soceital partners.